yshskl/mcp-webresearch/README.md

 - Screenshots
 - Timestamps

+### Suggestions

+For the best results, if you choose not to use the `agentic-research` prompt when doing your research, it may be helpful to suggest high-quality sources for Claude to use when researching general topics.
+For example, you could prompt `news today from reuters or AP` instead of `news today`.

 ## Problems

 This is very much pre-alpha code.
 And it is also AIGC, so expect bugs.